mitzki/EnergenieMagic/README.md

 ```

 ## setSocketState(id, state)
-Set socket of power stride.
+Set socket of power strip.
 + `id` is the key of the getSockets() result JSON.
 + `state` is a boolean.